tomasmillan/React-Calculator/README.md

 In the project directory, you can run:

 ### `npm start` but first install all the dependencies with `npm install`
-### for this small project i only use the ones comes when you create your React app
+### for this small project i only use the ones that comes when you create your React app

 Runs the app in the development mode.\
 Open [http://localhost:3000]